 The lemon verbena plant (Aloysia citrodora) is native to the countries of Chile and Argentina.
-The lemon verbena herb is an aromatic shrub, its leaves holding their fragrance even after being dried for years.
-The lemon verbena plant has a fragrant, lemony smell, small white flowers and narrow leaves.
+This herb is an aromatic shrub, its leaves holding their fragrance even after being dried for years.
+The lemon verbena plant has a fragrant lemony smell, small white flowers and narrow leaves.
 Read on to learn more about growing lemon verbena.

 How Do I Grow Lemon Verbena?